Is Your Child Exhausted and Cranky After School?

 In the moment, offer kids calming activities

-• Affection – When your child walks in the door*, greet her with warm acceptance and no demands or expectations.
+- Affection – When your child walks in the door, greet her with warm acceptance and no demands or expectations.
 Remember, she is coming home loaded with needs.
 Focus on how to meet those needs.
 “I love that you are home right now!
-What can I get you?
-How can I help you?”
+How can I help you?
+Your favorite snack is on the counter when you’re ready.”
 Your affectionate facial expression and tone can be powerful.
 If your child likes hugs, this is an excellent time for one of those!

 How can you tell if what you’re doing is beneficial for your child?
 If an activity is helpful, you will generally notice your child is more focused, happier, and able to follow directions better afterward.
-Does your child have glazed eyes and appear to be on another planet?
-Or perhaps they are irritable?
-Or wild and giddy?
-If this happens, then you’ll know an activity was disorganizing to their nervous system.
+If your child has glazed eyes, appears to be on another planet, or is wild and giddy, you’ll know an activity was disorganizing to her nervous system.

 When things are calmer, help kids learn about their bodies